CESP-ExpHer/GCPBayes-Pipeline/README.md

 - Now, all you need is to run *"GCPBayes_pipeline_test.R"* R script [(Download)](0_test_dataset)

 ### Bash
 - Download and run the *"GCPBayes_pipeline_check_packages_test.R"* [(Link)](0_test_dataset) R script to check a list of required packages and install them if they are not available in your system.
-It is also print a warning message if any of the packages could not be installed.
+It also prints a warning message if any of the packages cannot be installed.
 - Download INPUT files [(Download)](http://marge11.vjf.inserm.fr/ExpHer_shared/)
   - BCAC and OCAC GWAS data on chromosome #5 (*gwas_BCAC_chr5.txt*, *gwas_OCAC_chr5.txt*)
   - An annotation file including all coding genes (*annot_gencode_v38lift37_modified_gene_class.txt*)